By Anna Davies

 Before you apply for a card, experts suggest taking a look at your last few months of purchases — if travel isn't a frequent expense but groceries and gas are, it may make sense to consider a card that offers cash back on purchases, rather than a travel-exclusive card.
 And no matter which reward card you choose, it can be smart to use those points to shop through your credit card rewards mall, which may allow you to buy gift cards, travel experiences, or products directly with the points you have accrued.

 Travel rewards credit cards can help cardholders earn benefits, but they can also protect members during trips.
 For example, using a travel rewards credit card may mean that you don't need to carry a large sum of cash when you reach your destination.
 In addition, your credit card issuer may also help if you lose your credit card or find that you were erroneously charged for a service.
-Complimentary travel insurance, reduced or waived checked bag fees, and other features can help protect cardholders and make travel more affordable.
+Reduced or waived checked bag fees, and other features can help protect cardholders and make travel more affordable.

 While it's a smart habit to pay off your credit card balance in full each month, there are times when you may have a large or unexpected expense.
 A credit card can give you the ability to pay it off over time.
 Plus, because some credit cards offer damage or theft protection, you may rest easier knowing that your issuer has your back in case you have a problem later.